Ty the Tasmanian Tiger 2: Bush Rescue: Plot

 Following from where the previous game left off, the Tasmanian Tiger Ty manages to defeat his Cassowary nemesis Boss Cass using his father's Doomerang given to him by his reformed brother Sly, destroying Cass's Neo Fluffy X mech and retrieving the last missing talisman.
 After Ty returns the talisman to Rainbow Cliffs, his parents who were trapped in the alternate realm of "The Dreaming" during an earlier battle with Boss Cass return to the real world.
 Ty and his parents embrace and Rainbow Cliffs is saved.
 Boss Cass is later detained by police as a result of the incident.

-Some time later, Cass' henchmen lead an spontaneous attack on the town of Currawong.
-Ty, his girfriend Shazza the Dingo, Ranger Ken the Tasmanian Devil, and Duke the Kiwi arrive to assist Maurie the Cockatoo, Sly, and the local police in containing the situation.
+Some time later, Cass' henchmen lead a spontaneous attack on the town of Currawong.
+Ty, his girlfriend Shazza the Dingo, Ranger Ken the Tasmanian Devil, and Duke the Kiwi arrive to assist Maurie the Cockatoo, Sly, and the local police in containing the situation.
 Together with Sly and Shazza, Ty manages to fight his way into the city and halt the advancing dropships and giant Daemon Fluffy mechs using his own bipedal Battle Bunyip power suit.
 Cass's thorny devil henchwoman Fluffy arrives in her own Bunyip mech and makes her way towards Currawong Jail.
 Ty and Shazza realize that the attack on Currawong was a diversion so that Cass's henchmen could break him out of prison, and Ty gives chase.
 Ty manages to catch up with Fluffy, and despite being supported by several genetically-enhanced Frill Lizard henchmen, she is overpowered by Ty's Battle Bunyip.
 Ranger Ken and Duke arrive by helicopter to Ty's aid, but are subsequently shot down by Fluffy.
 Ty breaks off the fight to rescue his friends in the crashing helicopter, giving Fluffy the time to successfully break Boss Cass out of prison.
 After taunting Ty's efforts, Cass and Fluffy escape via a passing dropship.
 Frustrated by the turn of events, Ty vows to be ready for Cass when they meet again.